Things I have worked on include:

 • Building API's for use with other apps, both external and internal.

-• Ajax for pulling or pushing information without a page load
+• Ajax, Livewire, Vue, React, Angular, HTMX for pulling or pushing information without a page load

 • Balance user needs with client needs, which are at times not the same.